Collateralized Financing: Using What You Got

 The Advantages of Collateralized Business Loans

-As a business owner, use collateral-based financing to fund a wide variety of business objectives like growth, acquisition, expansion, or even to generate working capital - capital used to innovate within your existing business model.
+As a business owner, use collateral-based financing to fund a wide variety of business objectives like growth, acquisition, expansion, or even to generate working capital.
 Collateral-based financing is particularly useful for small companies and start-ups that lack a long-term credit history.

 By taking on a greater portion of loan risk, you receive numerous benefits that are enjoyed every day: